 Latter-day Saints are often criticized for expending so much of the Church's resources on missionary work or the construction of temples, indicating that the institutional Church should be more involved in leading or officially supporting a crusade or social cause.
 Where is your charity? they ask.
 Of what avail are your noble theological principles? they inquire.
-I agree with Bruce Hafen, who pointed out that the ultimate purpose of the gospel of Jesus Christ is to cause the sons and daughters of God to become as Christ is.
+I agree with Elder Bruce C. Hafen of the Seventy, who pointed out that "the ultimate purpose of the gospel of Jesus Christ is to cause the sons and daughters of God to become as Christ is.
 Those who see religious purpose only in terms of ethical service in the relationship between man and fellowmen may miss that divinely ordained possibility.
-It is quite possible to render charitable-even "Christian"-service without developing deeply ingrained and permanent Christlike character.
+It is quite possible to render charitable-even 'Christian'service without developing deeply ingrained and permanent Christlike character.
 Paul understood this when he warned against giving all one's goods to feed the poor without true charity. . . .
-While religious philosophies whose highest aim is social relevance may do much good, they will not ultimately lead people to achieve the highest religious purpose, which is to become as God and Christ are.
-(196-97; emphasis added)

-The Savior declared to his Nephite followers that "if it so be that the church is built upon my gospel then will the Father show forth his own works in it" (3 Nephi 27:10).
-When the Saints of God have been true to their trusts and live worthy of the gifts and influence of the Holy Ghost, then the works of the Father-the works of righteousness, including deeds of Christian service, manifested in the actions and behavior of the faithful-flow forth from regenerate hearts.
-Those works are not alone the works of mortals but rather the doings of persons who have become new creatures in Christ.
+While religious philosophies whose highest aim is social relevance may do much good, they will not ultimately lead people to achieve the highest religious purpose, which is to become as God and Christ are."8 including deeds of Christian service, manifested in the actions and behavior of the faithful-flow forth from regenerate hearts.
+Those works are not the works of mortals alone but rather the doings of persons who have become new creatures in Christ.
 Their works are therefore the works of the Lord, for they have been motivated by the power of the Spirit.
-"I am crucified with Christ," the Apostle Paul wrote; "nevertheless I live; yet not I, but Christ liveth in me" (Gal 2:20).
+"I am crucified with Christ," the Apostle Paul wrote: "nevertheless I live; yet not I, but Christ liveth in me" (Galatians 2:20).
 To the Philippian Saints he likewise beckoned: "Work out your own salvation with fear and trembling.
-For it is God which worketh in you both to will and to do of his good pleasure" (Philip 2:12-13; emphasis added).
+For it is God which worketh in you both to will and to do of his good pleasure" (Philippians 2:12-13; emphasis added).